 Founded in 1933, “Ibérica Films S.A.” was a Barcelona film company famous for their 1934 production “Doña Francisquita”.

-For the Jewish exiles expelled from the nazi-controlled German film world, Ibérica was both film production company and underground railroad, providing employment to those who had nowhere left to run.
-The story of their tenacity and courage is almost impossible to believe.
+For the Jewish exiles expelled from the nazi-controlled German film world, Ibérica was much more: an underground railroad for those who had nowhere left to run.

 For ninety-seven years, the jagged shadows of The Cabinet of Dr. Caligari have swept across the imagination.